ECFE Classes and Curriculum

 Parents will discuss the wonders and challenges of parenting in a separate classroom during the second half of class with a licensed parenting educator, while the children continue to explore and learn with the early childhood educator in their classroom.

 Movement based learning time for 2-5 year old children with their parents.
 We will explore Playland, use the parachute, do bean bag games and use music for movement during this class.
 It will be a good place to use extra energy and meet new friends.
 (This could be a second class for families.)

 Join us at the TRF Public Library for stories, music, and activities each Tuesday from 9:30-10:00 a.m.
 Call 681-8670 or 681-4325 for more information.
 (No registration is required)

 These FREE classes will give parents and babies the opportunity to explore and learn together.
 Enjoy this time to celebrate and nurture the relationship with your new baby.
 Connect with other new parents about the joys and concerns of parenting an infant.
-There will be a Nurse and a licensed Family Educator at each class to help answer questions, support healthy development and provide breastfeeding support.

-Pop In and Play(Ages birth - 4 year olds)
+Pop In and Play(Ages 0-5 year olds)